Build Your First Chrome Extension: Step by Step

 - Your extension icon should appear in the toolbar

-- Popup: Right-click the extension icon → Inspect popup.
-This opens DevTools for the popup, where you can see console logs, set breakpoints, and inspect the DOM.
+- Popup: Right-click the extension icon and choose Inspect popup.
+Opens DevTools for the popup where you can see console logs, set breakpoints, and inspect the DOM.
+I probably open this a hundred times per extension project.

-chrome://extensions/page, click Inspect views: service worker under your extension.
-This opens DevTools for the background script. - Content scripts: Open DevTools on any page (F12), go to the Sources tab, and look under Content scripts in the file tree.
-You can set breakpoints directly in your content script code.
+chrome://extensions/, click Inspect views: service worker under your extension.
+Opens DevTools for the background script. - Content scripts: Open DevTools on any page (F12), go to the Sources tab, look under Content scripts in the file tree.
+Set breakpoints directly in your content script code.

 - Storage inspection: In any extension DevTools console, run